LycanDev/MVP_pattern/README.md

 }
 ```

-The controlPresenterImpl will hace a reference to the activity and will have the logic releated to the screen, is this case there is no screen, so it will only contains the intent to the login
+The controlPresenterImpl will hace a reference to the activity and will have the logic related to the screen, is this case there is no screen, so it will only contains the intent to the login

 ```
 public class ControlPresenterImpl implements ControlPresenter{